“I serve as a reminder of the positive impact York University can have on first-generation Canadians whose parents grew up with little.”

 When David Garg, BBA Hons 03, and his twin sister graduated from York University in 2003, they became the fifth and sixth members of their family to earn a degree from Canada’s third largest university.
 Growing up with five siblings in the Jane-Finch community, David dreamed of studying at the Schulich School of Business, but he knew the journey to convocation wouldn’t be easy.

-Today, he’s a Schulich alumnus, a guest lecturer, a mentor — and a member of York University’s Board of Governors, its Investment Committee and the Pension Fund Board of Trustees.
+Today, he’s a Schulich alumnus, a guest lecturer, a mentor — and a member of York University’s Board of Governors and its Finance and Audit and Investment Committees.

 David joined the volunteer board in February 2019 “to support this great University that continues to enable generational advancement for our community” and to honour the memory of his father, who helped to make his university experience possible.